timdeschryver/eslint-plugin-ngrx/docs/rules/no-typed-global-store.md

-# no-typed-store
+# No Typed Store

-> This rule disallows providing typings to the generic Store type.
+> The global store should not be typed.

 ## Rule Details

-Typing the global `Store` is redundant because selectors are type safe, so adding the generic state interface while injecting the store is unnecessary.
+Typing the global `Store` is redundant because selectors are type-safe, so adding the generic state interface while injecting the store is unnecessary.
 Providing the wrong type can also result in unexpected type-related problems.

 To prevent a misconception that that are multiple stores (and even that multiple stores are injected into the same component, see [No Multiple Global Stores](./no-multiple-global-stores.md)), we only want to inject 1 global store into components, effects, and services.